 You might have recently tried to renew your Adderall prescription but to no avail.
 The go-to amphetamine-based stimulant is in short supply all over the country.
-Manufacturers, suppliers, and pharmacies knew supplies were low as of April this year.
+Manufacturers, suppliers, and pharmacies knew supplies were low as of April 2022.

 As it turns out, several factors came together to create the perfect conditions for this present Adderall shortage.